google/pica/README.md

 $> cargo run
 ```

-You should have the following output:
+You should recieve the following output:

 ```
 Pica: Listening on: 7000